 Average Tuition: $13,230

-Kaplan University is a national leader when it comes to online education.
+Purdue University Global is a national leader when it comes to online education.
 It is best known for its business program, including the graduate human resources degree.
-Kaplan, which is regionally accredited by the NCACS THLC, is also one of the few schools that offer a Master of Science in Management with a Human Resources Concentration.
+Purdue University Global, which is regionally accredited by the NCACS THLC, is also one of the few schools that offer a Master of Science in Management with a Human Resources Concentration.
 The MSM-HRM is a unique degree that allows working HR professionals to learn more about how to research, design and implement new strategies in the workforce.